 From styling living spaces to building for the future, everyone loves the idea of turning a house into a home—but nobody wants to devalue their property in the process.
-It’s likely the biggest investment you’ll ever make, and even if you’re not planning on selling for decades to come, you don’t want to do things now that will make you lose out down the line.
+It’s likely to be the biggest investment you’ll ever make, and even if you’re not planning on selling for decades to come, you don’t want to do things now that will make you lose out on money down the line.

+You don’t need to be a property pro, or know how to value a house, to take steps to maintain your home’s value.
 With that in mind, here’s a simple guide to things you can do to make sure your property value remains as high as it can be, without dropping a tonne of money in the process.

 Curb appeal is crucial

-You know what people say about first impressions—which is why it’s so important to make sure your home is attractive at first glance.
-Peculiar paint choices, weather-beaten window frames and rusty gates are all instant turn-offs, so take the time to make sure your home’s aesthetics are appealing.
+You know what people say about first impressions, which is why it’s so important to make sure your home is attractive at first glance.
+Peculiar paint choices, weather-beaten window frames and rusty gates are all instant turn-offs, so take the time to make sure your home’s exterior aesthetics are appealing.
 It doesn’t have to mean compromising your own style, but try to bear in mind what popular opinion might have to say about a polka dot garage door!

 Check out these seven sure-fire ways to boost your curb appeal if you want more ideas.